On periodic orbits in cotangent bundles of non-compact manifolds: The relation of the topology of the hypersurface with the topology of its projection

 We investigate the relation between the topology of $\hs$ and its projection $N=\pi(\Sigma)$ to the base manifold.
-In the case $N$ does not have a boundary, this relation is expressed by the classical Gysin sequence for sphere bundles.
-Recall that we assume $H$ to be mechanical and that the hypersurface $\hs=\ham^{-1}(0)$ is regular.
+Recall that we assume $H$ to be mechanical and that the hypersurface $\hs=H^{-1}(0)$ is regular.
 Thus $N$ and its boundary $\partial N$ are given by